VITAL SIGNS 2016 NOW AVAILABLE

 Download: Vital Signs 2014

-Youth are a core priority of the Clayoquot Biosphere Trust, so in 2014, we asked a group of local youth to interpret Vital Signs through their eyes.
+Youth is a core priority of the Clayoquot Biosphere Trust, so in 2014, we asked a group of local youth to interpret Vital Signs through their eyes.

 Here’s what they came up with:

-The CBT joined 13 other community foundations across Canada as we released our inagural report
+The CBT joined 13 other community foundations across Canada as we released our inaugural report

 Download: Vital Signs 2012